turingschool/backend-curriculum-site/module3/lessons/presenters_and_decorators.md

 * Example: creating a `Dashboard` presenter

 ## Code: Creating a Dashboard

-Go back to your Blogger project a presenter for the Dashboard such that the **only** instance variable in `views/dashboard/show.html.erb` is `@dashboard`.
+Using the Blogger project, create a presenter for the Dashboard such that the **only** instance variable in `views/dashboard/show.html.erb` is `@dashboard`.